 Buy book in English here.

 Estar en mi cuerpo: la relación del trauma, la disociación y el cerebro

-- Find yourself stuck in internal conflicts about what you want and where you are going.
+- Often find yourself stuck in internal conflicts about what you want and where you are going.

-- Get triggered often or staying triggered for long periods of time.
+- Find yourself getting triggered often or staying triggered for long periods of time.